wolfmcnally/havekidsright/content/posts/raven.md

 Achilles: Nor will they experience joy!

 Tortoise: One moment, dear Achilles.
-Raven, are you saying what you are calling the “never-born” exist in some sense that they are metaphysical objects that can be acted upon by “bringing” them into existence through the act of procreation?
+Raven, are you saying that what you are calling the “never-born” are in some way are metaphysical objects, that can be acted upon by “bringing” them into existence through the act of procreation?

 Raven: Of course not: that is a primitive and superstitious idea.
 We see evidence of neither a Great Beyond nor a Great Before.